 40.6 x 32.8 cm ⏐ 16.0 x 12.9 in (300dpi)

 CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY

-Zirconium (Zr).
-Diagram of the nuclear composition and electron configuration of an atom of zirconium-90 (atomic number: 40), the most common isotope of this element.
-The nucleus consists of 40 protons (red) and 50 neutrons (blue).
+Diagram of the nuclear composition, electron configuration, and valence orbitals of an atom of zirconium-91 (atomic number: 40), an isotope of this element.
+The nucleus consists of 40 protons (blue) and 51 neutrons (red).
 Zirconium is a transition metal in group 4, period 5, and the d-block of the periodic table.
 It has a melting point of 1855 degrees Celsius.
-The trends across the transition metals are due to electrons filling an inner d-subshell (here, within the 4th ring), shielding the outer electrons from the increasing nuclear charge.
+The trends across the transition metals are due to electrons filling an inner d-subshell (here, within the 4th ring), shielding the outer (valence) electrons from the increasing nuclear charge.

 Model release not required.
 Property release not required.